manishv123/GSOC-L1/README.md

      - [x] Find an easy issue to solve.
      - [x] Discuss how to solve the issue with the community members and project heads.
      - [ ] Find additional documentation of the project to understand it throughly.
 This includes internal architecture.
+ - ### Week 4
+     - [ ] Develop clarity on how to submit pull request.
+This includes squashing/rebase etc.
+     - [ ] Solve an issue involving code changes.
+     - [ ] Get involved in blogging.
+Start a blog on medium/blogspot/wordpress.
+     - [ ] Start a twitter account if doesn't exists.
+Follow the channels for FossAsia and the project related news channels.